 This soup makes me ridiculously happy, for a lot of reasons.
 A sure first is remembering the day last year when we hired a car and drove deep into the mountains of Shikoku, Japan.
 It was a big day in the car, punctuated by pockets of time spent in the quiet little villages of the Iya Valley, and at our final destination before we turned back, which was the double vine bridges suspended high above a turquoise river.
 Continue reading Japanese buckwheat soup

 Mushroom and potato stir-fry, tucked inside an omelette, on a pile of fluffy rice – if this was my last meal on earth I’d be happy.

 It was how I felt yesterday after I took the omelette photo and tucked in.
 Was I just really hungry, or enjoying the first quiet moment of sitting down by myself in a number of days?
 Actually I think the food was just really, really good.
 Continue reading Mushroom and potato stir-fry

 I thought we’d well and truly missed mushroom season this year.
-For pine mushrooms it’s autumn, and now it’s July and we’ve only just managed to rustle ourselves out the door and in the car and down to my dad’s place in South-West Victoria, where we have a secret mushroom spot nearby.
+For pine mushrooms (saffron milk caps) it’s autumn, and now it’s July and we’ve only just managed to rustle ourselves out the door and in the car and down to my dad’s place in South-West Victoria, where we have a secret mushroom spot nearby.
 We found it about five years ago and going back has been a highlight every year since.
 I jump out of the car and skip around like a schoolkid, way too excited.
 My husband is the stealth hunter and gets straight to business, finding and cutting the best and most beautiful specimens over the hills.
 Continue reading Annual mushroom soup